 Scholarships may be available to eligible students and are typically awarded at the time of admissions by the Admissions Committee.
-Other scholarship opportunities may also be available to deserving students, subject to availability of funds, and are awarded and administered by the J.S.D.
-Program Director.
+Other scholarship opportunities may also be available to deserving students, subject to availability of funds, and are awarded and administered by the Program Director for your LL.M Program.